JadenGeller/Yield/README.md

 ## One more thing...

 If you wanna be a coroutine master, check out `ArgumentPassingCoroutine`.
-This class gives up its siblings `GeneratorType` conformance for an even cooler power---the ability to send data back into the coroutine when `next` is called!
+This class gives up its sibling's `GeneratorType` conformance for an even cooler power---the ability to send data back into the coroutine when `next` is called!
 Check it out!
 ```swift
 let accumulator = ArgumentPassingCoroutine<Int, Int> { yield in
 	var total = 0